Relationships and sex education (RSE)

 The following documents do not constitute guidance but they can certainly inform policy development:

-- This document provides support for primary schools for updating their RSE policy (word)
+- Support for primary schools for updating their RSE policy (word)

-- This document provides support for high schools for updating their RSE policy (word)
+- Support for high schools for updating their RSE policy (word)

-- The following document from the PSHE association provides support for schools updating their RSE policy (pdf).
+- PSHE association provides support for schools updating their RSE policy (pdf).

 - The Christopher Wintour resources are nationally recognised for primary and secondary and provide guidance to teachers as well as lesson plans and resources to deliver RSE to all year groups.
 Please email firstname.lastname@example.org for these resources